OCC Offers More Opportunities to Distinguish Yourself as an Honors Student than Any Other College in California!

 · Ceremonial issues – colors, motto, induction ritual, regalia to be worn at graduation, etc.

-· Submit the proposal, draft bylaws, letters of support to the Dean of Student Services (who may share it with the VP of Student Services and college President)
+Submit the proposal, draft bylaws, letters of support to the Dean of the Library and Learning Support and then to the Dean of Student Services (who may share it with the VP of Student Services and college President)

-Students are welcome to request assistance with this process from the Academic Honors Office in Watson Hall 433
+Students are welcome to request assistance with this process from the Garrison Honors Center